silverton-io/buz-docs/docs/inputs/saas/snowplow.md

 At the end of the day Snowplow leverages *two* event protocols - the original [Tracker Protocol](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/) and [Custom Self-Describing Events](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/#tracking-custom-self-describing-events).

-Honeypot supports both, but does so in a way that seamlessly blends the data model of Self-Describing Events and the traditional Tracker Protocol.
+Buz supports both, but does so in a way that seamlessly blends the data model of Self-Describing Events and the traditional Tracker Protocol.
 It also *validates and redirects tracker-protocol events in the same manner as self-describing events.*

 ## Collection Methods